Three Rivers Museum - Muskogee, Oklahoma

 Girl Scout Day at Three Rivers Museum

-_ Celebrating 100 years of Girl Scouting Three Rivers Museum will host a birthday party honoring Girl Scouting on Saturday March 9, 2013 from 10:30 a.m. - 3:00 p.m.
+_ Join us for the Thin Mint Cook-Off and Vintage Girl Scout Uniform Exhibit Saturday March 22, 2014 from 10:30 a.m. - 5:00 p.m.
 Come and enjoy refreshments while enjoying the exhibit of historical Girl Scout uniforms, learn about the history of Girl Scout Cookies that began right here in Muskogee and take pictures of the Girl Scout Cookie Statue “Promises to Keep”.

 Three Rivers Museum is looking for the oldest Girl Scout in the Three Rivers area.
 If you know someone that is older than the age of 90 that was a Girl Scout and/or Girl Scout leader please let us know.
-We would like to honor these ladies during Girl Scout Day Saturday March 10, 2011 from 10:30 a.m. to 3:00 p.m.
+We would like to honor these ladies on Girl Scout Day.

 Muskogee's Mistletoe Troop